-"When clinical and / or prescribing responsibility for a patient is transferred from Secondary (or Tertiary) to Primary Care, the Primary Care prescriber should have the appropriate confidence to prescribe the necessary medicines.
+"When clinical and / or prescribing responsibility for a patient is transferred from Specialist-led services to Primary Care, the Primary Care prescriber should have the appropriate confidence to prescribe the necessary medicines.
 Therefore, it is essential that a transfer of care involving medicines that a Primary Care prescriber would not normally be familiar with, should not take place without the "sharing of information with the Primary Care prescriber and their mutual agreement to the transfer of care."

 These are not rigid guidelines.
-Where necessary, Tertiary, Secondary and Primary Care prescribers should discuss the appropriate management of individual patients personally.
+Where necessary, Specialist-led services and Primary Care prescribers should discuss the appropriate management of individual patients on a case-by-case basis.
 On occasions, both parties may agree to work outside of this guidance.

-This document supports the approach taken in the GMC Good practice in prescribing and managing medicines and devices (2013) guide: http://www.gmc-uk.org/guidance/ethical_guidance/14316.asp
+This document supports the approach taken in the GMC guide: Good practice in prescribing and managing medicines and devices (5 April 2021)